 HOW TO GET THERE

-- Bus Güell : It is a direct way to get to Park Güell from the Alfons X metro station (metro L4).
-The shuttle bus is included in the ticket of the park.
+- Bus Güell : Is a direct way to get to Park Güell from the Alfons X metro station (metro L4).
+The shuttle bus is included in the price of the ticket to the park.

 - Metro L3 Lesseps or Vallcarca station